 - Q: Can I write for other publications and also write for the Review?

 - A: Because one of the main goals of the Review is to serve as a conduit for student voices and perspectives on politics, we do not believe in preventing our writers from expressing their opinions in other publications.
-However, other publications may have policies preventing their own members from writing for the Review.
-In particular, the Cavalier Daily has made it clear that their members cannot be involved with both organizations.
-Please note that potential applicants from such organizations must make a choice between their organizations, or speak to their respective editors at other publications.
+Consequently, the Review has no policy requiring a writer to select between writing for the Virginia Review of Politics and another publication.

 - Q: Can I submit an article to the Review that's already been published somewhere else?